Third-party cookies are not up for reelection in 2024

 Political campaigns can be not just effective, but also cost-effective when you cut out the waste and talk to real people.

-During Covid, we helped create a verified audience of 120,000 individuals for a congressional candidate.
-We targeted specifically democratic voters, veterans, and Spanish speakers within the candidate’s district and utilized a multi-channel approach spanning email, display, mobile, social, and video.
+During COVID-19, we helped create a verified audience of 120,000 individuals for a congressional candidate.
+We targeted specifically democratic voters, veterans, and Spanish speakers within the candidate’s district and utilized a multichannel approach spanning email, display, mobile, social, and video.

 We achieved an average 19% engagement rate across all segments.
 A 60-second video that was shared earned a whopping 70% completion rate with this audience.